ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: configure_freq_list(frequency_list_handle, amplitude, dc_offset=0.0, start_phase=0.0)

-    Configures the attributes of the signal generator that affect frequency list generation (the :py:data:`nifgen.Session.freq_list_handle`,
+    Configures the properties of the signal generator that affect frequency list generation (the :py:data:`nifgen.Session.freq_list_handle`,
     :py:data:`nifgen.Session.func_amplitude`, :py:data:`nifgen.Session.func_dc_offset`, and
-    :py:data:`nifgen.Session.func_start_phase` attributes).
+    :py:data:`nifgen.Session.func_start_phase` properties).

-    .. note:: The signal generator must not be in the Generating state when you call this function.
+    .. note:: The signal generator must not be in the Generating state when you call this method.

     .. tip:: This method requires repeated capabilities (usually channels).
 If called directly on the